ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Some of these group members may be in multiple groups, each associated with a different Group Manager.
 When failing to correctly process messages secured with the new keying material, these group members may not have sufficient information to determine which exact Group Manager they should contact, in order to retrieve the current keying material they are missing.

-If the Gid is formatted as described in Appendix C of {{I-D.ietf-core-oscore-groupcomm}}, the Group Prefix can be used as a hint to determine the right Group Manager, as long as no collisions among Group Prefixes are experienced.
+If the Gid is formatted as described in {{Section C of I-D.ietf-core-oscore-groupcomm}}, then the Group Prefix can be used as a hint to determine the right Group Manager, as long as no collisions among Group Prefixes are experienced.
 Otherwise, a group member needs to contact the Group Manager of each group, e.g., by first requesting only the version of the current group keying material (see {{sec-version}}) and then possibly requesting the current keying material (see {{ssec-updated-key-only}}).

 Furthermore, some of these group members can be in multiple groups, all of which are associated with the same Group Manager.
 In this case, these group members may also not have sufficient information to determine which exact group they should refer to, when contacting the right Group Manager.
 Hence, they need to contact a Group Manager multiple times, i.e., separately for each group they belong to and associated with that Group Manager.